Sampling Frequency Thresholds for Quantum Advantage of Quantum Approximate Optimization Algorithm: Methods

-In the preceding section we demonstrated that the variance of MaxCut cost distribution falls as $1/\sqrt{N}$, which deems impractical the usage of multiple shots for large graphs.
-However, it is worth verifying more precisely the effect of variance on the QAOA performance.
+In the preceding section we demonstrated that the standard deviation of MaxCut cost distribution falls as $1/\sqrt{N}$, which deems impractical the usage of multiple shots for large graphs.
+However, it is worth verifying more precisely its effect on the QAOA performance.
 The multiple-shot QAOA involves measuring the bitstring from the same ansatz state and then picking the bitstring with the best cost.
 To evaluate such an approach, we need to find the expectation value for the best bitstring over $K$ measurements.

 As shown above, the distribution of cost for each measured bitstring is Gaussian, $p(x) = G(\frac{x-\mu_p}{\sigma_N})$.
-The probability density function for the best of $K$ bitstrings $\xi$ is
+We define a new random variable $\xi$ which is the cost of the best of $K$ bitstrings.
+The cumulative distribution function (CDF) of the best of $K$ bitstrings is $F_K(\xi)$, and $F_1(\xi)$ is the CDF of a normal distribution.
+The probability density for $\xi$ is